Oxford and Cambridge: An Insider's Guide to Applying

-- The college system offers the benefits of belonging to a large internationally renowned institution, and also to a smaller, interdisciplinary academic college community.
+The college system offers the benefits of belonging to a large, internationally renowned university, and also to a smaller, interdisciplinary academic college community.
 You will have access to your college's facilities, such as an extensive library and IT provision, as well as the resources of the wider university.

-- Whatever you may have heard, college choice does not matter!
-Each college offers the same excellent standard of teaching and has the same very high academic standards.
 Both universities work hard to ensure that the best students are successful in gaining a place, whichever college they’ve applied to.
-This means that you may be interviewed by more than one college and you may receive an offer from any of them.
-If you would prefer not to choose a college you can make an open application.
+This means that you may be interviewed by more than one college and you may receive an offer from a different college than applied to.
+If you prefer not to choose a college, you can make an open application.

-- Teaching methods are very similar at both universities as students will attend lectures, classes and laboratory work as appropriate for their course.
-Unlike at many other universities, students at Oxford and Cambridge also benefit from highly personalised teaching time with experts in their field.
-The only difference is in the name: Oxford refers to these sessions as "tutorials" while Cambridge calls them "supervisions".
+Teaching methods are similar at both universities, with lectures, seminars, classes and laboratory work as appropriate for your course.
+Unlike at many other universities, Oxford and Cambridge students also benefit from highly personalised teaching time with experts in their subject.

-- Students are required to prepare an essay or other piece of work in advance for these sessions and then meet with their tutor to discuss the work, perhaps with one or two other students.
-Tutors are often world experts in their field so this time is extremely valuable to students in developing their understanding of the subject.
+You are required to prepare an essay or other piece of work in advance of these sessions and then meet with your tutor to discuss the work, perhaps with one or two other students.
+Sessions may happen as frequently as once or even twice each week, depending on your course.

-- Oxford and Cambridge courses tend to be traditional academic courses, with a strong emphasis on personalised teaching and formal assessment is often 100% based on examinations.
+Oxford and Cambridge courses tend to be traditional academic courses, with a strong emphasis on personalised teaching through small-group tuition.
+Formal assessment is often 100% based on examinations.